-China is one of the most important markets in the world and one of my goals with My Day To-Do is to generate a solid active user-base in China.
-Lately I have doubled my my efforts to expand further into that market, that lead to this month when I (we) have had a rather significant and entirely believable spike in downloads from China.
-In this post I will be talking about some of the things that I (we) have done, am doing and will be doing to keep the momentum.p.s. the spike is not like 10,000 daily downloads or so but a steady stream of downloads from the region, read on to know more about the download numbers.
+China is one of the most important markets in the world and one of my goals with My Day To-Do is to generate an active user-base in China.
+Lately I have doubled my my efforts to expand further into that market, that lead to this month when I have seen a significant and “believable” spike in downloads from China.
+In this post I will be talking about some of the things that I did, am doing and will be doing to keep the momentum.
+This post is on how I generated 10,000 downloads for my app for my startup by marketing to Chinese consumers using Chinese social media, Weibo, WeChat etc.

 Background

-How did China become an important market for me?
-China wasn’t always an important market for me, however that changed when I ran a sale on My Day To-Do last Christmas and as I have mentioned in this post, unexpectedly for me, China was the region with the highest number of downloads during that sale period.
-Ever since that, I have been thinking that perhaps expanding further into China is well worth the effort (it may just be that the market is not as saturated as the western market).
+How did China become an important market for me, was it always the case?
+When I did a sale on My Day To-Do last Christmas, as mentioned in this post, China was the region with the highest number of downloads during that sale period.
+Ever since that, I have been thinking of ways of further expanding into that market. p.s.
+I reckon it may just be that the market is not as saturated as the western market.

 First post to Weibo

-I knew that Weibo was the Chinese equivalent of Twitter, but I had no idea how to post anything on it.
-I mean it’s in a language that I do not understand, hence I asked a friend of a friend who’s from China to post something about My Day To-Do on Weibo and after she did, I noticed a temporary spike in downloads for My Day To-Do Lite.
+I began my journey in marketing to Chinese consumers by posts on Weibo.
+I knew Weibo was the Chinese equivalent of Twitter, but I had no idea how to post anything on it.
+I mean I didn’t understand the language at the time, hence I asked someone I know from China to post about My Day To-Do on Weibo.
+After her post, I noticed a spike in downloads for My Day To-Do Lite.
 This was her post

-Hmm actually I am not sure if it was her Weibo post or the Bing Ads campaign for My Day To-Do Pro that I had running at the time?
-I mean even though I did not generate any revenue, the Lite version was being downloaded and that was promising.
-On observing that, I felt that it would be really great if I could post on Weibo myself without anyone’s help, which lead to me enrolling in a Chinese language class.
-This made sense, as eventually I would get to point where I would know enough Chinese to communicate with my users in China.
+Hmm actually I am not sure if it was her Weibo post or the Bing Ads campaign for My Day To-Do that I had running at the time?
+On observing that, I felt that it would help if I could post on Weibo myself.
+This lead to me enrolling in a Chinese language class.
+It made sense, as eventually I would get to point where I would know enough Chinese to communicate with my users in China.

 Learning Mandarin (Simplified Chinese)